-The task-based approach is the most suitable option bacause neither the job-based nor the workday-based approach provides data in a form that allows "what if" analysis.
-Both approaches deliver data by measuring the average exposure over several tasks/situations/environments; that is, the detailed information necessary to plan noise-reduced workplace layouts is lost in the average.
+The task-based approach is the most suitable option bacause neither the job-based nor the workday-based approach provide data in a form that allows "what if" analysis.
+Both approaches deliver data by measuring the average exposure over several tasks/situations/ environments; i.e., the detailed information necessary to do plan for noise reduced workplace layouts is lost in the average.